Nominated for Best Unproduced Script ('Denominations') by Madrid International Film Festival

 My story deep dives into education and it’s relation to social class structure, the Catholic church, father-son relationships, and the art and business of money counterfeiting.
 The tone and pacing is comparable to The Departed and American Gangster, the ‘same but different’ hook is that Denominations, while based in 1980 and 90s Colombia is not another drug cartel story, and the hero is Colombian.

-My 4+ years of research on global money counterfeiting has recently been augmented via interviews with a former US Secret Service agent and a NY Times crime correspondent for the South America bureau.
+My 6+ years of research on global money counterfeiting includes exclusive interviews with a former US Secret Service agent who was the Asst.
+Special Agent in Charge of an anti-counterfeit task force and a NY Times crime correspondent for the South America bureau.

 HERSONA (short/TV pilot)

 When a developer’s personal shopping app mistakenly places canceled orders, the team scrambles to prevent hundreds of gifts being sent to ex-girlfriends.